atengelsgjerd/Professional-README-generator/README.md

   ---

   ## License
-    License used for this project - MIT
+    License used for this project - none
     * For more information on license types, please reference this website for additional licensing information - [https: //choosealicense.com/](https://choosealicense.com/).